qaz216/torahCodeResearch/README.md

 https://github.com/qaz216/torahCodeResearch/blob/master/ripps.pdf

-Paper and Source Data are the result of 11 year research project by its authors.
-It is my understanding that the authors went into their paper as athiest and have emerged as religious Jews.
-This is the 'Only' peer-reviewed paper on the Torah Codes ever published.
+Riips Paper and Source Data are the result of 11 years of research by the papers authors.
+It is my understanding that the authors went into thisr paper as athiest and have emerged as religious Jews.
+This is the 'Only' peer-reviewed paper on the Torah Codes ever published to this point in time (10/27/2024).
 The Ripps paper is seminal and that is what makes this data set so valuable.

 I have obtained the character-by-character data set used in this experiment.
+It is a long story, but I was able to get this data set personally from someone involoved in the research.

 Raw Data Here: